 - Form the expert incident response team. - Identify the cause of the breach and ensure that it is contained. - Assess the extent and severity of the breach - Notification: If the breach is an 'eligible data breach' under the Notifiable data breaches (NDB) scheme, report, notify individuals if required. - Review the incident and consider what actions can be taken to prevent future breaches

-In late 2018 CDU engaged a consultant to conduct an assessment and compliance exercise in relation to the Australian Cyber Security Centre's (ACSC) Essential Eight.
+In late 2018 CDU engaged a consultant to conduct an assessment and compliance exercise in relation to the ACSC Essential Eight.
 This work provided the baseline analysis for developing the Cyber Security continuous improvement program.